Mathis001/knxhx/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

+The API key credential has been deleted to avoid quota theft.
+Please fork and provide your own key if you'd like to use this.
+Thanks!

 ## Requirements

 - Install Python3, Python3 pip (pip3), Angular, and MySQL.